-NordVPN has the largest server network having 5500+ servers across 60 countries, and 480 servers in Canada.
+NordVPN has the largest server network having 5500+ servers across 60 countries, and 1970+ servers in the US.
 It is a safe and reliable VPN to use with a router.
 It also lets you connect unlimited devices to the VPN via a router.
-NordVPN can encrypt your complete network to secure all devices in Canada.
+NordVPN can encrypt your complete network to secure all devices.

 We tested NordVPN for IP and DNS leaks and found it leak-proof.
 Here are the results:

 NordVPN has super fast servers that can let you enjoy uninterrupted streaming on a VPN router.
 Moreover, the router setup is simple and easy to configure.
-These VPN routers apply layers of encryption and prevent network speed throttling, making them ideal for gaming and streaming in Canada.
+These VPN routers apply layers of encryption and prevent network speed throttling, making them ideal for gaming and streaming.

 With NordVPN, you don’t need manual searching.
 Its internal algorithm is trained to find and display the nearest and fastest servers available for you.
 Therefore, switching between the servers is totally hassle-free.
 Setting up NordVPN on router was an easy task for us.

 While testing NordVPN’s speeds, we received a download speed of 83.82 Mbps and an upload speed of 44.64 Mbps on a 100 Mbps internet connection.